-The Associated Press-NORC Center for Public Affairs Research Poll on the job satisfaction of Americans age 50 and over was conducted from Aug.
+The Associated Press-NORC Center for Public Affairs Research Poll on Social Security was conducted from Aug.
 8-Sept.
 10 by NORC at the University of Chicago.
 It is based on landline and cellphone interviews with a nationally representative random sample of 1,024 adults 50 years old and older.
 Interviews included 815 respondents on landline telephones and 209 on cellphones.

 Digits in the phone numbers dialed were generated randomly to reach households with unlisted and listed landline and cellphone numbers.